 To specify network virtual processors, first enter the number of virtual processors and then enter one of the following interface/protocol combinations: ipcshm, ipcstr, tlitcp, tlispx, or soctcp.

 You cannot use ON-Monitor to start additional virtual processors for a user-defined class.
-For more information, refer to "Adding Virtual Processors in Online Mode with onmode" on page 6-3.
+For more information, see "Add virtual processors in online mode with onmode" on page 5-3.